Defirence/CSGO-Ping-Tester/README.md

 .py script should work fine if you have Python 3.6 installed on Mac/Linux, Windows it should run as a standalone .exe but if it doesn't work just download and install Python 3.6.

-.exe file will work on MacOS + Linux, just install the latest stable version.
+.exe file will work on MacOS + Linux, just install the latest stable version of Wine.

 Please see "Releases" for latest builds + releases.